visdesignlab/upset-alt-txt-gen/README.md

 6. Install the alttxt module in development mode with `pip install -e .`

-To run the program with the example data, run `python [path/to/alttxt directory] --data ../../data/movie_data_card_sort.json --verbosity medium`
-Level and granularity can be changed to any of the options listed in [Command Line Options](#command-line-options).
+To run the program with the example data, run `python [path/to/alttxt directory] --data ../../data/movie_data_card_sort.json` Level and granularity can be changed to any of the options listed in [Command Line Options](#command-line-options).
 Here is an example command:
     For unix/macOS: `python3 src/alttxt --data data/movie_data_dev_sort.json`